 Whilst air conditioning and other environmental-control applications may accept response delays of tens of seconds or longer, alarm and light control applications may be regarded as soft real-time systems.
-A slight delay is acceptable, but the perceived quality of service degrades significantly if response times exceed 250 msec.
-If the light does not turn on at short notice, a user may activate the controls again, thus causing a sequence of commands such as Light{on,off,on,off,..} or Volume{up,up,up,up,up,...}.
+A slight delay is acceptable, but the perceived quality of service degrades significantly if response times exceed 250 msec. light does not turn on at short notice, a user may activate the controls again, thus causing a sequence of commands such as Light{on,off,on,off,...} or Volume{up,up,up,up,up,...}.
+In addition the repetitive sending of commands creates an unnecessary loading of the network, which in turn increases the bad responsiveness of the network.